pachterlab/seqspec/docs/USING_SEQSPEC.md

-# Using seqspec effectively
+---
+title: Common uses
+date: 2024-06-25
+authors:
+  - name: A. Sina Booeshaghi
+---

 A `seqspec` file provides complete information about the structure of a sequencing library and seqeuencing reads generated from it.
 Herein we document common tasks that users may find useful when working with `seqspec` files.
 In this document we will work with the `examples/specs/SPLiT-seq/spec.yaml` file.
 In some cases we will use the command line tool `jq` to extract relevant information from the `seqspec` tool output though this is not required.

-What modalities are annotated in my spec?
+# What modalities are annotated in my spec?

 ```bash
 $ seqspec info -k modalities spec.yaml
 rna
 ```

-What library kits/protocols and sequencing kit/protocols were used to generated the library?
+# What library kits/protocols and sequencing kit/protocols were used to generated the library?

 ```bash
 $ seqspec info -f json -k meta spec.yaml